brycewray/hugo-site/content/posts/2020/08/freeing-your-folders.md

 Once again: it's not that simple.

 The problem at this point is the **time** that downloading process will take, unless you have very little content either on your desktop or in your **Documents** folder, which probably is rather unlikely for the latter in particular.
-Even if you have a great Internet connection, you easily could be in store for many hours---perhaps multiple **days**---of downloading that content in its entirety from iCloud to your Mac.
+Even if you have a great Internet connection, you easily could be in store for many hours --- perhaps multiple **days** --- of downloading that content in its entirety from iCloud to your Mac.

 Fortunately, there's a better way.

 ## Borrowing some great advice

 Before I give you the particulars, please be aware that I didn't come up with the most important part of these instructions.
 I simply found it by chance one day and, given its relative obscurity, realized I should share it with my fellow Mac users.
-If you want to see the original, go to "[How to Disable iCloud Desktop &amp; Documents on Mac](https://osxdaily.com/2017/07/06/disable-icloud-desktop-documents-mac/)"---dated July 6, 2017---and search that page for the name "James Howie," because it's *his* comment, provided over two years after the article's initial publication, whence this advice sprang.
+If you want to see the original, go to "[How to Disable iCloud Desktop &amp; Documents on Mac](https://osxdaily.com/2017/07/06/disable-icloud-desktop-documents-mac/)" --- dated July 6, 2017 --- and search that page for the name "James Howie," because it's *his* comment, provided over two years after the article's initial publication, whence this advice sprang.
 To Mr. Howie, wherever he is: a huge "thank you," sir.

 ### Important notes